eiraduk/ML-with-automatminer/README.md

 in this dataset we don't have formula, volume ,... we need to split the dataframe into 2 parts. one is for training and other is for testing

-our test_df4 will only have composition only automatminer will now add the features automatically
+our test_df will only have composition only automatminer will now add the features automatically

 preset we used is express_single to give general performance.